Panamanian Americans: Actors

+J. August Richards is a Panmanian-American actor known for his portrayal of vampire hunter Charles Gunn on the WB cult television series Angel.

 Writers

 Quibián Salazar-Moreno, a Panamanian-American writer named after a 16th-century chief who resisted Columbus, immigrated to Denver as a child and navigated multiple cultural transitions including his mother's death, his grandmother's arrival from Panama, and his father's remarriage to an Italian-American.
 Now living in Los Angeles, he maintains ties to his Panamanian heritage while raising his children to embrace their multicultural Afro-Latina background.

 Visual Artists

 Panamanian-American Debi Hasky is a visual artist that spotlights daily street harassment faced by women.

 Sabrina Shumaker is a Panamanian American visual artist based in Central Florida.
 Born in Texas, she works across multiple mediums including sculpture, oil painting, and illustration, with a particular focus on murals.
 One of her well-known works is "Night Owl," a 15-foot-tall mural located on Burton's Thornton Park in Downtown Orlando, Florida.